harrand/picoterrain/README.md

 - The camera rotation is controlled with your mouse.
 Not DPI aware so the user experience might be awful.
 - Pressing 'r' will cause the terrain to randomise.
 - Pressing 'esc' will close the application.
+- Pressing '1' will change the terrain to Grassy Islands.
+- Pressing '2' will change the terrain to Lava Landscape.
+- Pressing '3' will change the terrain to Frosty Shelves.

 ### Passing in a seed